OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-dynamic-frida/test.md

 ## Steps

-1. Make sure you have Frida installed
+1. Make sure you have Frida installed.

 2. Install the app.